Axway/docker-st/README.md

    1.1 For MySQL in docker example is provided in example-configuration/MySQL/ 1.2 Create secret containing the my.conf file `kubectl create secret generic mysql-config -n <st-namespace> --from-file=./my.cnf`
    1.3 Generate certificates for the MySQL database if SSL connection will be used.
-   1.4 Create secret for the certificates if SSL connection will be established with the database `kubectl create secret generic mysql-secret-certificates -n <namespace> --from-file=certs/ca-key.pem --from-file=certs/ca.pem --from-file=certs/client-cert.pem --from-file=certs/client-key.pem --from-file=certs/server-cert.pem --from-file=certs/server-key.pem`
+   1.4 Create secret for the certificates if SSL connection will be established with the database `kubectl create secret generic mysql-secret-certificates -n <namespace> --from-file=ca-key.pem --from-file=ca.pem --from-file=client-cert.pem --from-file=client-key.pem --from-file=server-cert.pem --from-file=server-key.pem`
    1.5 Deploy the database using the following command `kubectl create -f mysql.yaml`

 2) Configure the HaProxy from example-configuration/HaProxy: